1. Why should I publish a book?

 - Set your alarm.
 Many writers set aside a time and even a place to write.
 If you are an orderly person with an orderly life, this can work.
 But for some, it just becomes an excuse not to write.
 Many people do their writing on the fly—in the in-between times.
 A first draft is never going to be perfect.
 It just needs to get done.

 - Start in the middle, or the end, or the beginning—no one is watching.
 You can start writing your book anywhere it strikes you.
 Nobody says you have to write Chapter One first.
-You don’t need to write it from the beginning if you have a detailed outline.
+Once you have a detailed outline, you can write Chapter Five before Chapter Three, for instance.

 - Write through your first draft without stopping.
 That doesn’t mean you need to write your whole book in one sitting!
 But get the first draft done before you start revising.